smooreace/7DTD-Server-Mods/README.md

  ******************************************************************************************************************

-                                        Instructions on managine update All updates will have data below edits to assist in applying those updates.
-Please note that had to have been current with updates at the time for the info below to be accurate.
-If you werent up to date then please follow the instructions above to re-install everything fresh!!
+                                        Instructions on managing updates All updates will have data below edited to assist in applying those updates.
+Please note that you had to have been current with updates at the time for the info below to be accurate.
+If you weren't up to date, or you arent sure
+ then please follow the instructions above to re-install everything fresh!!

-             Use the instructions above except that instead of selecting ALL of the files, you only need to select the ones listed below.
+             Use the instructions above except that instead of selecting ALL of the folders you only need to select the ones listed below.

  0-CreaturePackAnimals